tramitit/guides/en/germany/visa_application.md

 categories:
 - Germany
 date: '2024-06-07'
-description: Step-by-step process to apply for German visa - types, required documents, providers, and tips.
-Essential for visits or work permits in Germany.
+description: Step-by-step guide to applying for a German visa, covering visa types, required documents, and procedures for non-German residents.
 draft: false
-meta_title: 'German Visa Application: A Complete Guide for Non-Residents'
+meta_title: German Visa Application Guide for Non-German Residents
-title: 'German Visa Application: A Complete Guide for Non-Residents'
+title: German Visa Application Guide for Non-German Residents
 translationKey: germany-visa_application
 ---

 ## Description
 ### What is it?